saumya120303/spark-assignment/README.md

-# Project Name
-Spark-Project
 ## Description

-This project aims to collect and analyze COVID-19 data using APIs.
+This project aims to collect and analyze COVID-19 data using various data sources.
 It includes scripts to fetch data from an API, merge CSV files into a single DataFrame, and perform data analysis.
 Additionally, it provides a server to handle requests for specific data queries and a front-end interface to visualize the results.

 ## Setup